 From wax to silver....how a piece of Katrina Alexander Jewellery is created.
+It takes time to create handcrafted jewellery, it's a slow and methodical process using ancient craftmanship techniques.

 Using this method allows Katrina to create tactile, smooth flowing, sculptural shapes which are contemporary in style.